Time for a Change: Thoughts on New Care

-It can be difficult to know when it is time for us to seek out different care, and even more difficult to actually get that care.
-Sometimes we grow accustomed to or attached to our providers, but the treatment and management we are receiving isn’t enough.
-Other times we experience relationships that just aren’t good, wherein we are not believed or not treated well.
+It can be difficult to know when it is time for us to seek different care and even more difficult actually to get that care.
+Sometimes we grow accustomed to or attached to our providers, but the treatment and management we are receiving aren't enough.
+Other times, we experience relationships that just aren't good, wherein we are not believed or treated well.
 In many cases, It takes a lot of self-advocacy and research, as well as honest evaluation of whether things are working with the current plan and provider one has to decide when and if it is time to consider a new care professional.
 Questions I have had to ask myself in the past are:

-How many different routes have I tried with this particularly care provider?
+- How many different routes have I tried with this particular care provider?

-Asking these questions have allowed me to realize when I have needed to ask questions to my care providers about options available to me, beyond what we have already tried.
+Asking these questions has allowed me to realize when I have needed to ask my care providers questions about options available to me beyond what we have already tried.

 When I was being treated for migraine in college at my university's health center, and again after graduating when I was being treated at a local family practice, there came a point where I needed to seek out information regarding getting treatment from a more specialized doctor.
 After some time spent working with migraine management plans that simply could not do the job, I realized it was time for something different.

-Luckily for me, my doctors were forthcoming about the limitations they had with finding solutions for the management of my chronic migraines any further, and enthusiastically suggested that I seek out a specialist.
+Luckily for me, my doctors were forthcoming about the limitations they had with finding solutions to manage my chronic migraines any further and enthusiastically suggested that I seek out a specialist.
 The process of finding a specialist may be a lot more accessible if you can obtain a referral from a doctor who already knows your condition and has worked with you on treatment and management planning before.

 My trip to a new neurologist

-Immediately upon entering into the neurologist’s office I felt uneasy.
-For one, doctor’s offices in general for me rarely include good news.
-I also knew I was going to have to go through everything. all. over. again.
+Immediately upon entering the neurologist's office, I felt uneasy.
+For one, doctor's offices, in general for me, rarely include good news.
+I also knew I was going to have to go through everything.
+All.
+Over.
+Again.
 The questions, the history of head pain, the blood work, the skepticism over whether I would be believed and understood.
 It was going to be a lot.
-And… I just knew it was going to be expensive.
-But, I was already there, so I tried not to let the negative thoughts influence my attitude too much, and checked in to my appointment.
+And...
+I just knew it was going to be expensive.
+But, I was already there, so I tried not to let the negative thoughts influence my attitude too much and checked in to my appointment.

-The doctor and the nurse practitioner were incredibly nice and provided me with a lot of really helpful information, and I came away from our meeting feeling hopeful that they were expertly involved with treating migraine, and that they would be able to help me get onto a regiment that worked a little better than my previous one.
+The doctor and the nurse practitioner were incredibly nice and provided me with a lot of beneficial information.
+I came away from our meeting feeling hopeful that they were expertly involved with treating migraine and that they would be able to help me get onto a regiment that worked a little better than my previous one.

 Awesome!
 I thought.
-I had blood work taken (quite a lot) and had a really thorough conversation about steps that were available to me.
-I could immediately tell this was going to be a different kind of treatment than I had previously experienced.
-And I was actually excited…but I also still felt a bit skeptical and wary.
+I had blood work taken (quite a lot) and had an in-depth conversation about available steps.
+I could immediately tell this would be a different kind of treatment than I had previously experienced.
+And I was actually excited...but I also still felt a bit skeptical and wary.

-Even though the doctor and NP were overwhelmingly accommodating and seemed genuine about getting me into their care, in the back of my head I couldn’t help but think about some of the not so great considerations of seeing this new practice.
-First, this was a provider who’s offices serviced thousands of patients.
+Even though the doctor and NP were overwhelmingly accommodating and seemed genuine about getting me into their care, in the back of my head, I couldn't help but think about some of the not-so-great considerations of seeing this new practice.
+First, this was a provider whose offices serviced thousands of patients.
 I certainly felt wary that I might be just another number.

 ...and an MRI, and a second follow up, and a visit to my gynecologist (to pursue further information about birth control that would not interfere with my migraine treatment), and a visit to my dentist (to ensure there weren't any dental issues influencing my migraines and contributing to my head pain) ... just to follow up at the neurologist.